lwy1471/dev_contents/JPA/06_JPQL.md

 select h from Hotel h where exists (select r from Review r where r.hotel = h) order by name

 All 예제
-select t from Tema t where 500 < all (select p.salay from Player p where p.team = t)
+select t from Team t where 500 < all (select p.salay from Player p where p.team = t)

 Any 예제
-select t from Tema t where 500 < any (select p.salay from Player p where p.team = t)
+select t from Team t where 500 < any (select p.salay from Player p where p.team = t)

 ```